souvikhaldar/souvikhaldar.info/content/blogs/prometheus.md

 draft: false
 ---

 Monitoring of a system is key to it's smooth functioning.
-Going to the battle field (production) with having proper monitoring setup done is like making your platform vulnarable, hence to obtain full control it becomes a must; as the popular say goes *"Failing to plan, is planning to fail"*.
+Going to the battle field (production) without having proper monitoring setup done is like making your platform vulnerable, hence to obtain full control it becomes a must; as the popular say goes *"Failing to plan, is planning to fail"*.
 In this article I'm going to show how you can monitor a system using Prometheus, node_exporter and the Grafana UI.

 ## Installation